dexidp/dex/schema/workerschema/README.md

 > __Summary__

-> Revoke Clients
+> Revoke RefreshClient

 > __Description__

-> Revoke all refresh tokens issues to the client for the authenticated user.
+> Revoke all refresh tokens issues to the client for the specified user.

 > __Parameters__